Rory raced up the stairs and onto the roof, Amy hard on his heels. The Doctor and River were still in that sad, dingy room, likely trapped.

 Amy smacked Rory on the arm.
 “Don’t you ever do anything like that, ever again, do you hear me?”
 Then she leaned down and kissed him hard before leaping up to hug the Doctor and River.

 Rory drew in a deep, staggered breath before sitting up.
 Then he got to his feet, smiling at his family as they reveled.
-The hairs on the back of his head stood up, but before he could turn, he felt a cold touch on his shoulder and heard Amy scream his name.
+The hairs on the back of his neck stood up, but before he could turn, he felt a cold touch on his shoulder and heard Amy scream his name.

 Amy’s scream was still echoing in his head as he appeared in a dirty alley.
 It was nighttime, a sultry heat making everything dank and close.
 Rory turned in a circle, fighting to remain calm.
 There was nothing to identify where he was, when he was.